242054123_4673594435984533_283651517986436788_n.jpg

 Current Exhibition

 Eureka!
-Presents: A Celebration of Collaboration
+Presents: A Celebration of Collaboration, Apr.
+6-May 11

 Eureka! and D.R.A.W. at MAD are thrilled to invite you to an exhibition showcasing the work of over 50 artists who have been in residence and collaboration with Eureka! over the last three years.
 The show is a testament to the power of collaboration and the magic that unfolds when people are provided space, rest, and resources.
 From ceramic sculptures, to cyanotype prints, to abstract toilet paper holders, immerse yourself in a tapestry of artistic expression, play, and activism.